KunHuo/plotRCS/README.md

 # Description

-Simple drawing of restricted cubic spline (RCS) curves through ‘**ggplot2**’ package from a logistic regression model or a Cox proportional hazards regression model.
+Simple drawing of restricted cubic spline (RCS) curves through ‘**ggplot2**’ package from a linear regression model, a logistic regression model or a Cox proportional hazards regression model.

 # Installation